-In today’s high-powered, high-stress business world many employees are dealing with addiction and mental health issues such as depression, problems with alcohol, gambling, anxiety, over-eating, sexual compulsions and opioid dependence, and they need help.
+There are many people in your company that need addiction support programs.
+In today’s high-powered, high-stress business world many employees are dealing with addiction and mental health issues.
+The plethora of issues such as depression, drug and alcohol dependence, gambling, anxiety, over-eating, sexual compulsions are everywhere.

-In this article Steve Ward explains why developing a Business Addiction Program is essential as well as providing tips on how to do it.
+In his article Steve Ward explains why developing Business Addiction Support Programs is essential as well as providing tips on how to do it.